Nora Gúnera de Melgar

-Alba Nora Gúnera Osorio (May 1942 – 1 October 2021) was a Honduran politician and wife of General Juan Alberto Melgar, the Honduran military Head of State from 1975 to 1978.
-After being elected mayor of Tegucigalpa, she ran for presidency for the National Party in 1997 elections, but lost to Liberal Party nominee Carlos Roberto Flores.
-She served as the 6th Vice-President of the National Congress of Honduras during the 2010–2014 legislature.
+Alba Nora Gúnera Osorio (May 1942 – 1 October 2021) was a Honduran politician and wife of General Juan Alberto Melgar Castro, the Honduran military Head of State from 1975 to 1978.
+After being elected mayor of Tegucigalpa, she ran for president under the National Party in the 1997 elections, but lost to Liberal Party nominee Carlos Roberto Flores Facusse.
+She served as the 6th vice-president of the National Congress of Honduras during the 2010–2014 legislature.